sara-nl/griddocs/source/Pages/FAQ.rst

 Here is an example of the displayed output::

     # Enter MyProxy pass phrase:
     # A credential has been received for user /O=dutchgrid/O=users/O=sara/CN=Homer Simpson in /tmp/x509up_u39111.

+Note that the downloaded proxy will not include the voms attributes.

+..
+..
+..